 Important!
-Even if a person is under protective supervision, they might still be able to give their own free and informed consent to being vaccinated.
+Even if a person is under tutorship or if their protection mandate has been homologated (made official by the court), they might still be able to give their own free and informed consent to being vaccinated.

 To learn more, see our article Adults Who Can’t Make Medical Decisions on Their Own.